 Costs (Charted Actual)

-The main purpose of the network cost report is to reflect the cost structure of the currency management, including holding, handling, fixed, variable, insurance, transit or out-of-cash costs.
+The main purpose of the network cost report is to reflect the cost structure of the currency management, including holding, handling, fixed, variable, insurance, transit, or out-of-cash costs.
 The report indicates the total percentages by type of costs in a pie chart.